davidhcho1095/phase-1-project/README.md

 ## Features

 The features of this webpage is relatively straightforward.
 At the center of the screen is a picture of a random dog that changes everytime you refresh the page.
-Alternatively, to change the picture, you can also click the button to change the picture without refreshing the whole page.
+Alternatively, to change the picture, you can also hover over the button with your mouse to change the picture without refreshing the whole page.
+When you do so, don't be surprised if you see the dog saying something to you....

+Next to the 'Next doggo' button, you have a comment box where you will be able to type a quick thought out of the current picture.
+When you post, it will start to create an unordered list for you to view all of your comments!

 I chose a minimal background color as to not draw attention from the dog pictures.
-The event listeners I'm utilizing are 'click', 'mouseover', and.....
+The event listeners I'm utilizing are 'click', 'mouseover', and 'alert'

 ## Questions?